 Director competencies are generally categorised in two ways: technical and behavioural.
 Technical competencies comprise a director’s skill and experience set in areas such as accounting, legal, industry knowledge or strategic planning.

 Behavioural competencies are a director’s capabilities and personal attributes and cover, for example, an ability to positively include people and situations, an ability to assimilate and synthesise complex information, time availability, honesty and integrity, and high ethical standards.

 Professional development provides directors with the opportunity to reflect on both of these competencies.
 Use the new year to ask yourself what your specific strengths and weaknesses are.
 How do you compare with your peers and what skills and capabilities should you be developing to make 2018 a success?
 Answering these questions is essential to a director who wants to keep pace with progress, reinforce strengths and overcome technical or behavioural shortcomings.

-Technology has become indivisible from how people, enterprises and governments operate...[with] profound implications for very aspect of business.
+Technology has become indivisible from how people, enterprises and governments operate...[with] profound implications for every aspect of business.

 Benchmark your skills

 An important first step towards maximising the investment you make in your professional development is benchmarking current capabilities so that you understand exactly where you can make the most progress in the most efficient manner.
 Benchmarking is not only vital to ensuring a director’s knowledge about where their company sits in the market is up to date and relevant, it also provides an evidence base for assessing and monitoring performance within an organisation in an accountable way, laying the foundation for a culture of constant improvement.